 Personally, we love the Annapurna Base Camp trek!
 Some of the best mountain views in the world are from the Annapurna Valley and around the Annapurna Base Camp.
-All this viewing is done at lower altitude.
+All this world class mountain viewing is done at lower altitude.

 Get the Right Physical Preparations

 From the start of your adventure and throughout, you will be walking on stairs up and down.
 There will be short steps, long steps, up-hill steps and down-hill steps.
 Especially lower on the trail, as you move up to Ghorepani, Poon Hill and over towards the main Annapurna Base Camp Trail.

-Train on Stairs
+Train on Stairs up and Down

 If you know that you will be going up and down stairs on the trek, then you will want to make sure that this is incorporated in your training.
 Putting your weighted backpack on, and training going up and down stairs, will be essential to your training.

 Can I Make this Journey

 This trek does require very specific training.
 Having excellent leg strength, balance, a strong core, and used to walking up and down long sets of stairs with a backpack on, is critical.
 We encourage you to train on a stair master with a weighted backpack at least four days a week.